TerraUSD (UST) Price Hits $1.00

-TerraUSD (CURRENCY:UST) traded up 0% against the U.S. dollar during the twenty-four hour period ending at 10:00 AM Eastern on October 16th.
-One TerraUSD coin can currently be bought for $1.00 or 0.00001638 BTC on cryptocurrency exchanges.
-Over the last seven days, TerraUSD has traded 0.1% lower against the U.S. dollar.
-TerraUSD has a total market cap of $2.73 billion and $62.14 million worth of TerraUSD was traded on exchanges in the last 24 hours.
+TerraUSD (CURRENCY:UST) traded up 0.1% against the US dollar during the 1 day period ending at 18:00 PM Eastern on October 20th.
+Over the last week, TerraUSD has traded up 0.1% against the US dollar.
+One TerraUSD coin can currently be purchased for approximately $1.00 or 0.00001518 BTC on cryptocurrency exchanges.
+TerraUSD has a market cap of $2.74 billion and approximately $72.59 million worth of TerraUSD was traded on exchanges in the last 24 hours.

 Here’s how other cryptocurrencies have performed over the last 24 hours: